This post may contain affiliate links. Please see my full disclosure for more information.

 5. Boost Your Income

 There are many ways to boost your income without actually having to get another job, which can be extremely time consuming.
-One of the best ways to earn some extra cash on the side is through survey companies – no, they won’t make you a millionaire overnight, but with an hour or two spent online in the evenings, you can easily earn several hundred dollars every month.
+One of the best ways to save more money every month on the side is by boosting your income with survey companies – no, they won’t make you a millionaire overnight, but with an hour or two spent online in the evenings, you can easily earn several hundred dollars every month.

 Companies I have used and would recommend include: